thorestic/SSHGuard/README.md

 ### Dry-Run Mode

-The system detects brute-force activity and reports the action that would have been performed, but it does not modify the firewall.
+The system detects brute-force activity and reports what action would have been performed, but it does not modify the firewall.

 Example: